PATHWAYS TO SUCCESS

 TEACHING ARTIST BIOS

-Born outside Washington, D.C., his training included participation at the Interlochen Center for the Arts and the Eastern Music Festival, and lessons at the Tanglewood Music Center.
-Simmons is grateful to his teachers Dr. John R. Locke, Robert Gutter, Larry Rachleff, and Professor Thomas L. Dvorak, and he feels honored to have the opportunity to lead these wonderful MYSO musicians.
+Born near Washington, D.C., his training included participation at the Interlochen Center for the Arts and the Eastern Music Festival, as well as studies at the Tanglewood Music Center.
+He attended masterclasses with luminaries such as Leon Fleisher, Gunther Schuller, and Elizabeth A.H.
+Green, and observed rehearsals led by Leonard Bernstein, Pierre Boulez, and Daniel Barenboim, among others.
+Simmons expresses deep gratitude to his teachers Dr. John R. Locke, Robert Gutter, Larry Rachleff, and Professor Thomas L. Dvorak.

 Progressions Director Tiffany Chang was most recently an orchestra teacher in the Wauwatosa School District, and prior to that, taught orchestra in the school district of Beloit, WI.
 Ms. Chang received her Bachelor of Music in Music Education degree at UW-Madison and is certified to teach instrumental music.
 She has played in a variety of groups, including the Beloit-Janesville Symphony, Manitowoc Symphony, Dubuque Symphony, the Wisconsin Intergenerational Orchestra, the Turtle Creek Chamber Orchestra, and has served as coordinator and violin coach for WSMA Honors Orchestra.